October 23–26, 2019

 Curating a Repertoire of Congregational Song: Some Keyboard Accompaniments to the Genevan Psalter

 Between 1730 and 1777, the Netherlands saw the publication of at least seven books of keyboard accompaniments to the Genevan Psalter, all by different composers.
-We can think of these books’ relation to collections and curation in three ways: as a series or collection of seven books; each of the books as a collection of its contents; and — perhaps most fruitful — the effort each book makes toward the curation of a grander collection, that of the Psalter repertoire itself, along with the singing practices attached to it.
+We can think of these books’ relation to collections and curation in three ways: as a series or collection of accompaniment books; each of the books as a collection of its contents; and — perhaps most fruitful — the effort each book makes toward the curation of a grander collection, that of the Psalter repertoire itself, along with ways in which it was sung and played.

-Especially influential was the 1746 book by Conrad Friedrich Hurlebusch, organist at Amsterdam’s Oude Kerk (and sometime acquaintance of J. S. Bach).
-He bears witness to a corrective curatorial function in the preface: “See [in this publication], after so many defective publications of others, the 150 Psalms of David with some spiritual songs, much corrected in the melodies…and completed in utmost accuracy…” But beyond the notes themselves, whose accuracy Hurlebusch takes great pains to establish, lies a whole body of singing tradition — a tradition both written and oral, the two sometimes in conflict — that, existing as much in the minds of people long dead as in the Psalm-books they sang from, could have been forgotten but for the records these composers set down in print.
-In this way, the further curatorial function of preservation also comes into play.
+Especially influential was the 1746 book by Conrad Friedrich Hurlebusch, organist at Amsterdam’s Oude Kerk (and sometime acquaintance of J. S. Bach, according to The New Bach Reader by Mendel and Wolff, eds.)
+He bears witness to a corrective curatorial function in his preface: “See [in this publication], after so many defective publications of others, the 150 Psalms of David with some spiritual songs [New Testament canticles, the Lord’s Prayer, the Creed, and two additional hymns, according to Dutch convention], much corrected in the melodies…and completed in utmost accuracy…” (trans. by the author).

 Alexandre Guilmant, William C. Carl and the Beginnings of an Early Music Movement in America